 Option C. EdChoice: Parents are responsible for the \$400 difference between the Tuition and the Scholarship amount.
 This must be paid by October 15.
-(Not Available for Preschool)
+This option is also available for Transitional Kindergarten.

 Parents understand and agree that any failure to pay tuition on time, and in full accordance with the payment option selected above will result in the following possible consequences, at SRW's discretion: No release of your child(s) records and/or transcripts; possibility of losing class placement for the following school year; and limit to your child(s) participation in graduation events.
 Parents of child(ren) enrolled prior to August 15 may cancel this Agreement without further obligation by advising SRW, in writing, of their cancellation prior to August 15.
 Cancellation notification must be received by SRW on or before August 15.
-If enrollment is cancelled after August 15, 25% of the tuition paid is non-refundable.
+If enrollment is canceled after August 15, 25% of the tuition paid is non-refundable.
 The 75% remaining refund will be prorated from August 15 through January of the following year.
 After February 1, all tuition paid is forfeited.
-Diocesan and Parish Financial Aid is forfeited if cancelling prior to the end of the second quarter and reduced by 50% if cancelling after the second quarter.
-Refund will be received within thirty days (30) of notification.
+Diocesan and Parish Financial Aid is forfeited if canceling prior to the end of the second quarter and reduced by 50% if canceling after the second quarter.
+Refunds will be received within thirty days (30) of notification.

-DELIQUENT TUITION
+DELINQUENT TUITION

 In addition to any other remedies provided by law, Ss.
-Robert & William Catholic School, at its discretion, may enforce any or all of the following for students whose tuition is not current.
+Robert & William Catholic School, at its discretion, may enforce any or all of the following for students whose tuition is not current: